-For navigation of hard to dangerous or hard to access environments, robots can be used for search and rescue operations to minimize the risk to humans.
-In this challenge the autonomous controller for a robot must be developed to search and identify victims in a simulated hazardous rescue scenario.
-The robot must navigate through challenging terrains without getting stuck, must search for victims and signal the victims' locations alongside the map of the maze environment to human search teams.
+Rescue teams can use robots to navigate complicated to dangerous or hard-to-access environments for search and rescue operations to minimize the risk to humans.
+In this challenge, the autonomous controller for a robot must be developed to search and identify victims in a simulated hazardous rescue scenario.
+The robot must navigate through challenging terrains without getting stuck, search for victims and signal the victims' locations alongside the map of the maze environment to human search teams.